goozbach/resume/resume-source.md

 Architected a Kubernetes and Terraform based platform for microservice deployment.

-* Led a team of six engineers as a Technical Lead
+* Led a team of seven engineers as a Technical Lead
-    + Managed team backlog and quarterly project planning, maintaining a balance between infrastructure related projects and legacy maintenance needs
+    + Managed team backlog and quarterly project planning, maintaining a balance between new infrastructure related projects and legacy maintenance needs while paying down technical debt
-    + Facilitated inter-team meetings to managed operational needs of the entire company
+    + Facilitated both an architecture and DevOps guild to share best practices in each across the engineering organization
     + Created best-practices for the engineering department as a whole
-    + Coached team members in security practices, infrastructure as code (IaC) practices, and other disciplines
+    + Coached team members in security practices, infrastructure as code (Terraform, Ansible, Packer) practices, and other disciplines
+    + Hired to grow our team from 4 to 7 members
-* Interfaced with the security team to ensure the company met its compliance requirements (SOC2 and SOX)
+* Interfaced with the security team
+    + Ensured the company met its compliance requirements (SOC2, SOX, GDPR, and ISO27001)
+    + Created and maintained Single Sign On (SSO) for third-party tools
+    + Improved our security profile by moving tools from tokens to OpenID Connect (OIDC), and creating single-repository Terraform roles.
+    + Improved our container security practices
+    + Participated in security incident response events
 * Developed tooling to improve developer experience
     + Built reusable workflows for both GitHub Actions and CircleCI, reducing the amount of CI/CD code the developer would have to create and maintain
     + Created a standardized application infrastructure to reduce the time required to deploy new microservices to non-production environments
 * Maintained legacy application infrastructure